Publication: Content types

+Type standards

+ISO 690, a set of guidelines for bibliographic references and citations to information resources, defines a publication as a "message or document offered for general distribution or sale and usually produced in multiple copies", and lists types of publications including monographs and their components and serials and their components.
+Common bibliographic software specifications such as BibTeX and Citation Style Language also list types of publications, as do various standards for library cataloging.
+For example, RDA, a cataloging standard adopted by the Library of Congress in 2013 and by some other national libraries, differentiates between content types, media types, and carrier types of information resources.

 Unpublished works

 A work that has not undergone publication, and thus is not generally available to the public, or for citation in scholarly or legal contexts, is called an unpublished work.
 In some cases unpublished works are widely cited, or circulated via informal means.
 An author who has not yet published a work may also be referred to as being unpublished.